elifkizilky/Cmpe-352-Work-Environment/Final Project Team Report.md

         - 1.1.3.17 (Completed) Users should be able to see the age restrictions (PEGI).
         - 1.1.3.18 (Completed) Users shall be able to add tag or tags to a game.
         - 1.1.3.19 Entity Page
-            - 1.1.3.19.1 (In Progress) Users shall be able to create a page for game entities.
+            - 1.1.3.19.1 (Completed) Users shall be able to create a page for game entities.
-            - 1.1.3.19.2 (In Progress) Users and guests shall be able to view game entities.
+            - 1.1.3.19.2 (Completed) Users and guests shall be able to view game entities.
             - 1.1.3.19.3 (Completed) Game entities are characters, packages, items, and environments.
-            - 1.1.3.19.4 (In Progress) Users shall be able to reach the entity pages from game pages.
+            - 1.1.3.19.4 (Completed) Users shall be able to reach the entity pages from game pages.
     - 1.1.4.
 (Completed) Upcoming Titles
     - 1.1.5 Forum
         - 1.1.5.1 (Completed) Guests and users shall be able to visit the forum.